dokku-alt/dokku-alt/README.md

 ## Requirements

-Assumes Ubuntu 13 or 12.04 x64 right now.
+Assumes that you use Ubuntu 14.04 LTS right now.
 Ideally have a domain ready to point to your host.
 It's designed for and is probably best to use a fresh VM.
-The bootstrapper will install everything it needs.
+The debian package will install everything it needs.

-**Note: There are known issues with docker and Ubuntu 13.10 ([1](https://github.com/dotcloud/docker/issues/1300), [2](https://github.com/dotcloud/docker/issues/1906)) - use of 12.04 is recommended until these issues are resolved.**

 ## Installing

-### Stable

-    $ wget -qO- https://raw.github.com/progrium/dokku/v0.2.2/bootstrap.sh | sudo DOKKU_TAG=v0.2.2 bash

-**Note**: Users on 12.04 will need to run `apt-get install -y python-software-properties` before bootstrapping stable.

-### Development

-    $ wget -qO- https://raw.github.com/progrium/dokku/master/bootstrap.sh | sudo bash
+    $ curl -s https://raw.githubusercontent.com/dokku-alt/dokku-alt/master/bootstrap2.sh | sudo sh

-This may take around 5 minutes.
-Certainly better than the several hours it takes to bootstrap Cloud Foundry.

-You may also wish to take a look at the [advanced installation](http://progrium.viewdocs.io/dokku/advanced-installation) document for additional installation options.

 ## Configuring